alexandrebarsacq/alexandrebarsacq.github.io/_posts/2019-04-27-building-an-inner-tent.markdown

 categories: myog
 ---

 I designed and sewed a net tent / bug bivy (the border between those two is thin here).
 This was my first time designing a piece of outdoor equipment, and also my first time sewing.
 In this article, I'm starting with a presentation of the finished product, then I go in a quite in-depth description of the creation process.
+If you're in a hurry, the Finishd Product Presentation should be enough !

 ## Table of Contents